The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Bad coding: #including data

-If there's one bad practice the experienced GBA homebrewers would like to see go away, it's this.
+If there's one bad practice the experienced GBA homebrewers would like to see go away, it's this one.

 #include "mode3.raw.c"

 The reasons why this is bad can be found at tonc:header.
-The author mentions this is technically a bad practice and that the proper method is separate compiling&linking, but that it's alright for small projects (at least I think he does; I just can't find the reference anymore).
-This is true, but the fact is that the many of the homebrewers and student don't know the proper procedure yet, and will adopt this as standard, which will then have to be unlearned later.
+The author mentions this is technically a bad practice and that the proper method is separate compiling & linking, but that it's alright for small projects (at least I think he does; I just can't find the reference anymore).
+This is true, but the fact is that the many of the homebrewers and students don't know the proper procedure yet, and will adopt this standard, which will then have to be unlearned later.

 5.4 Palette discussion

-The first index of the palette is not usually set to 0 (black) but to a bright, easily distinguishable color, so that it's easy to see what should be transparent and what shouldn't.
-There's a reason that movies and TV use blue-screen or green-screen for CGI, and not black-screen.
+It is indeed common practice, but not really recommended. the problem with having it black is that it'll hide the pixels that really should appear black.
+It's better to use a bright, easily distinguishable color, so that it's easy to see what should be transparent and what shouldn't.
+There's a reason that movies and TV-shows use blue-screen or green-screen for CGI, and not black-screen.

 Incorrect info: sprite palettes (pp 156)